jtwool/superdead-rules/src/1_introduction.md

 # Quick Start: 28 Rules Later

-If you're an experienced TTRPG player, or you have already read the rules, the following 28 rules might be enough for you to play an entire game of Super Dead.
+If you're an experienced TTRPG player, or you have already read the rules, the following 28 rules might be enough for you to play an entire game or campaign of Super Dead.

-Other plays can read the full rules.

 **Characters**